 We accept cash, personal cheque, or credit card for payment of our services.
 We are panel to most insurance companies and our staff will assist you to contact your insurance provider if needed.

 Normah has been offering health-screening services ever since it opened its doors.
 There are several packages catering to different needs.
-A wellness service is now established and a well woman clinic is being introduced to complement the entire range of health screening.
 We provide the following health screening packages:

 When the attending doctor reviews your medical history and the results of your physical examination and investigations, you would be advised on your state of health with a full report on all the findings, together with recommendations for maintaining your health.